raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/data-out-of-functions.md

 They established that arbitrary computations could be represented with radically simple sets of tools.
 For example, we don't need arrays to represent lists, or even POJOs to represent nodes in a linked list.
 We can model lists just using functions.

 > [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422/ref=as_li_ss_tl?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0192801422) established the metaphor of songbirds for the combinators, and ever since then logicians have called the K combinator a "kestrel," the B combinator a "bluebird," and so forth.
-The [osin.es] library contains code for all of teh standard combinators and for experimenting using the standard notation.
+The [osin.es] library contains code for all of the standard combinators and for experimenting using the standard notation.

 [To Mock a Mockingbird]: http://www.amazon.com/gp/product/0192801422/ref=as_li_ss_tl?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0192801422
 [osin.es]: http://oscin.es